nhselect/step1-training/content/user-guide/centremanager/8-reporting-on-progress/downloading-learner-self-assessment-reports/index.md

 ---

-You can download an excel report that summarises the progress of your Steps  Learners
+You can download an excel report that summarises the progress of your  Learners

 1. Go to **Centre dashboard** (in **Tracking System** application)
 2. Select **Self assessment reports**